MichaelKMalak/flutter_github_app/README.md

     * Numbers of stars for the repo.
     * Username and avatar of the owner.

-Additional Features
+Additional Features:
 1. Keep scrolling and new results should appear (pagination)
 2. Pull to refresh

-### An alternative way to view issues
+### An alternative way to view this repository issues

 You can check the [milestones](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/milestones) or the [project where issues' statuses are tracked](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/projects/1).